davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 # Introduction

-{{I-D.ietf-httpbis-client-hints}} defines a response header, Accept-CH, for servers to advertise a set of request headers used for proactive content negotiation.
+{{RFC8942}} defines a response header, Accept-CH, for servers to advertise a set of request headers used for proactive content negotiation.
 This allows user agents to send request headers only when used, improving their performance overhead as well as reducing passive fingerprinting surface.

 However, on the first HTTP request to a server, the user agent will not have received the Accept-CH header and may not take the server preferences into